 - Memorial Hermann Health System (MHHS) – $ 2,400,000 for failure to timely resolve possible HIPAA violations

 If only medical companies paid more attention to ensuring data security and confidential interaction with patients, fines could easily be avoided.
-Unfortunately, the mentioned institutions did not show any initiative and paid substantial fines for this.
+Unfortunately, businesses that don’t take the issue seriously finish up paying substantial fines.

 Practical steps to avoid penalties

-All Healthcare company owners want to avoid the loss and illegal use of patients’ information as it is punishable by act.
-It is important not just dodge these fines, but to eliminate the probability of their occurrence altogether.
+All Healthcare company owners want to avoid the loss and illegal use of patients’ information.
+It is important not just to dodge these fines, but to eliminate the probability of their occurrence altogether.

-- Where and how is the information is stored?
+- Where and how the information is stored?

 - How is this information used?